jnozzi/cocoadev.com/markdown/AverageASetOfValues.md

 ----

-But how can adapt this to use the values from the General/NSTextField's that are connected?
+But how can adapt this to use the values from the NSTextField's that are connected?
 That works great otherwise.
-Thanks, --General/LoganCollins
+Thanks, --LoganCollins

 ----

 Okay, maybe I'm completely off track. :) I'm not too versed in math operations in Cocoa yet.
 Let me just start further back.
 I have the several text fields that I want averaged into a "result" text field.
 How do I accomplish this?
-By the code above? --General/LoganCollins
+By the code above? --LoganCollins

 ----